awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-StatsD.md

       By default, CloudWatch publishes the metrics to the AWS Region where the worker node is located\.
 To override this, you can add a `region` field to the `agent` section\.
 For example, `"region":"us-west-2"`\.

-1. Run the following command to create the ConfigMap in the the cluster:
+1. Run the following command to create the ConfigMap in the cluster\.

    ```
    kubectl apply -f cwagent-statsd-configmap.yaml